5 Family Experiences To Build Better Understanding of Disabilities

 3. Walk in My Shoes

 To understand what it feels like to have physical impairments, ask participants to tie shoelaces on a pair of boots while wearing large gloves.
-Or, ask them to make a sandwich with one hand tied behind their back.
+Or, ask them to make a sandwich with one hand held behind their back.
 Children with cerebral palsy, birth defects, or amputations are skilled at adapting to the world around them.

 4. Yes!
 No!
 Maybe So!